micmejia/bible-dump/AMPC/Acts/Acts 13.md

-Look, you scoffers _and_ scorners, and marvel and perish _and_ vanish away; for I am doing a deed in your days, a deed which you will never have confidence in _or_ believe, [even] if someone [[^j]clearly describing it in detail] declares it to you.
+Look, you scoffers _and_ scorners, and marvel and perish _and_ vanish away; for I am doing a deed in your days, a deed which you will never have confidence in _or_ believe, [even] if someone [clearly describing it in detail] declares it to you.